torvalds/linux/Documentation/power/swsusp-dmcrypt.rst

 device if we don't want to resume.
 The line "echo 254:0 > /sys/power/resume" then attempts to resume from the first device mapper device.
-Note that it is important to set the device in /sys/power/resume, regardless if resuming or not, otherwise later suspend will fail.
+Note that it is important to set the device in /sys/power/resume, regardless if resuming or yest, otherwise later suspend will fail.
 If resume starts, script execution terminates here.

 Otherwise we just remove the encrypted swap device and leave it to the mini system on /dev/hda1 to set the whole crypto up (it is up to you to modify this to your taste).

-What then follows is the well known process to change the root file system and continue booting from there.
+What then follows is the well kyeswn process to change the root file system and continue booting from there.
 I prefer to unmount the initrd prior to continue booting but it is up to you to modify this.